Exploring the Value of Pre-trained Language Models for Clinical Named Entity Recognition: Related Work

 \section{Related Work}

-Most related work to ours is the development on pre-trained language model applications into biomedical and clinical domains in recent years.
-These include BioBERT \cite{10.1093/bioinformatics/btz682_BioBERT} which was the first work discussing the benefit of pre-training BERT based model using biomedical data from scratch.
-In comparison to traditional methods that use pre-trained BERT on general domain data (e.g. Wikipidia or BooksCorpus \cite{7410368_booksCorpus}) with fine-tuning as a second step using domain specific corpus, BioBERT shows that training BERT model from scratch using PubMed abstract and PubMed Central (PMC) full-text articles for 23 days on 8 NVIDIA V100 GPUs produced higher score on NER and RE tasks in biomedical domain.
+The integration of pre-trained language models into applications within the biomedical and clinical domains has emerged as a prominent trend in recent years.
+A significant contribution to this field is BioBERT \cite{10.1093/bioinformatics/btz682_BioBERT}, which was among the first to explore the advantages of training a BERT-based model from domain-specific knowledge, i.e. using biomedical data.
+BioBERT demonstrated that training BERT using PubMed abstracts and PubMed Central (PMC) full-text articles resulted in superior performances on Named Entity Recognition (NER) and Relation Extraction (RE) tasks, within the biomedical domain.

-However, in fact, BioBERT is pre-trained using mixed domain data in a way of continuous learning based on pre-training, instead of purely using biomedical corpus for model learning.
-This is because it was initialised with standard BERT model then continuously-trained using biomedical data.
-To re-examine the advantages of purely trained model from biomedical in-domain data, PubMedBERT \cite{10.1145/3458754_PubMedBERT} used the same data from PubMed as in BioBERT to avoid mix-domain influences.
-The rational behind this is that the word distributions from different domains are represented differently in the corresponding vocabularies.
-Furthermore, PubMedBERT created a new benchmark data set BLURB which covers more tasks than BioBERT.
-The biomedical terms covered in PubMedBERT include disease, drug, gene, organ, and cell.
+However, since BioBERT was pre-trained on general-domain data such as Wikipedia or BooksCorpus \cite{7410368_booksCorpus} and then \textit{continuously-trained} on biomedical data, PubMedBERT \cite{10.1145/3458754_PubMedBERT} further examined the advantages of training a model from scratch solely on biomedical data, employing the same PubMed data as BioBERT to avoid influences of mixed domains.
+This choice was motivated by the observation that word distributions from different domains are represented differently in their respective vocabularies.
+Furthermore, PubMedBERT created a new benchmark dataset named BLURB covering more tasks than BioBERT and including the terms: disease, drug, gene, organ, and cell.

+PubMedBERT and BioBERT both focused on biomedical knowledge, leaving other closely related domains such as the clinical one for future exploration.
+Subsequently, \cite{alsentzer-etal-2019-publicly_bioclinicalBERT} demonstrated that ClinicalBERT, trained using generic clinical text and discharge summaries, exhibited superior performances on medical language inference (i2b2-2010 and 2012) and de-identification tasks (i2b2-2006 and 2014).
+Similarly, \cite{huang2019clinicalbert} found that ClinicalBERT trained on clinical notes achieved improved predictive performance for hospital readmission after fine-tuning on this specific task.